Baparecida07/JS--Bianca-2A/README.md

 # JS--Bianca-2A
-projetos elaborados na plataforma Javascript no 2 ano A do EM
+projetos elaborados na plataforma Javascript no 2 ano A do EM;